CubitionJava/Cubition/README.md

 configuration format, and is cross-platform.

 To compile:
-- Install Maven / a Oracle JDK (if required)
+- Install Maven / a Oracle JDK (if required).
-- Clone, or [Download the .zip](https://github.com/Cubition/Cubition/archive/master.zip) of this project's source code
+- Clone, or [Download the .zip](https://github.com/Cubition/Cubition/archive/master.zip) of this project's source code.
-- Run `/path/to/mvn` in the source root
+- Windows: Run `/path/to/mvn` in the source root.
+Javadocs can be produced via `/path/to/mvn clean package javadoc:javadoc`.
+- Linux/Mac/platforms with Bash: Run `./compile.sh` in the source root.
+This generates Javadoc for the project automatically.
-- The packaged results will be in the `out/` directory
+- The packaged results will be in the `out/` directory.

-To generate Javadocs (must be done independently of compile on Linux + Mac):
-- Run `/path/to/mvn clean` to clean up the environment.
-- Create required directories (via `mkdir`):
-- `mkdir -p api/target/site/apidocs`
-- `mkdir -p client/target/site/apidocs`
-- `mkdir -p server/target/site/apidocs`
-- `mkdir -p bootstrap/target/site/apidocs`
-- `mkdir -p out/javadoc-api`
-- `mkdir -p out/javadoc-client`
-- `mkdir -p out/javadoc-server`
-- `mkdir -p out/javadoc-bootstrap`
-- Run `/path/to/mvn javadoc:javadoc package` to build the src + Javadocs.
-- Your resulting documentation will be in `out/javadoc-*`

 Contributions
 -------------